coosmiin/coosmiin.github.io/_posts/[date]-notes-on-az-204-developing-solutions-for-azure-certification.md

 	**Azure Event Grid** is a fully-managed event routing service running on top of Azure Service Fabric.
 Event Grid distributes events from different sources, such as Azure Blob storage accounts or Azure Media Services, to different handlers, such as Azure Functions or Webhooks.
 Event Grid was created to make it easier to build event-based and serverless applications on Azure.

 	Event Grid supports most Azure services as a publisher or subscriber and can be used with third-party services.
 It provides a dynamically scalable, low-cost, messaging system that allows publishers to notify subscribers about a status change.
+It has the following characteristics:
+	- dynamically scalable
+	- low cost
+	- serverless
+	- at least once delivery

 	There are several concepts in Azure Event Grid that connect a source to a subscriber:
 	- Events: What happened.
 Events are the data messages passing through Event Grid that describe what has taken place.
 Each event is self-contained, can be up to 64 KB.